eclipse-tractusx/managed-simple-data-exchanger-backend/README.md

 1. Clone the GitHub Repository - https://github.com/eclipse-tractusx/dft-backend
 2. Get your instance of postgres running.(Create **dftdb** new database)
 3. Setup your project environment to JDK 18
-4. Start the application from your IDE.
+4. Start the application from your IDE

 ---
 ### Supported submodules